maxmax65/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

-Variable `interval` is transformed from an `integer` into a `4 digit string`
-to make it more uniform and meaningful.
+The variable `interval` is transformed into a `4 digit string` to make it more uniform and meaningful.
-Variable `date` is coerced to class "Date".
+Variable `date` is coerced to class "Date", to make easier the handling of the days of the week and of weekday/weekend days.

 ```r
 activity$interval<-sprintf("%04d", activity$interval) ## from 0000 to 2355
 activity$date<-as.Date(activity$date)
 ```

-Dataframe principal caracteristics are as follows:
+Dataset principal caracteristics are as follows:

 ```r
 summary(activity)